djwilkins/live-eta-react-prototype/README.md

 # Create "Live ETA" Prototype - Further UI Work

 Starting with moving Card component and children to a new Task component.

+And then by planning out other componenets with JSX comments in App.js

+And creating Tasks, AppTitle and AppControls components (leaving TaskTimer and EtaDisplay to go for overall layout plan).